lucifayr/vocal/README.md

 # Vocal

 ## Description
-Vocal is a terminal app to play music and look cool.
+Vocal is a terminal app to play music and to look cool while doing it.

 ## Installation